PranavKhadpe/Concept-Map-Generator/README.md

 It makes use of the DBpedia Spotlight Web API to extract important concepts from a given text and then uses OpenIE to extract relations.
 Visualisation is done using GraphViz.

-This work uses the python wrapper for Stanford OpenIE writtent by [philipperemy](https://github.com/philipperemy/Stanford-OpenIE-Python).
+This work uses the python wrapper for Stanford OpenIE written by [philipperemy](https://github.com/philipperemy/Stanford-OpenIE-Python).

 ## Usage